 Despite tasting more like dessert, sweet potato casserole perseveres as a staple of the classic Thanksgiving meal.
-And while marshmallows can liven up a cup of cocoa, all they do to this Fall root veggie is weigh it down in sugar and hard-to-pronounce ingredients.
-We know that when it comes to meals that are healthful and taste good, simpler is better, which is what you'll find when you make this dish of maple-roasted sweet potatoes and yams.
+And while marshmallows can liven up a cup of cocoa, all they do to this root veggie is weigh it down in sugar and hard-to-pronounce ingredients.
+When it comes to meals that are healthful and taste good, simpler is better, which is what you'll find when you make this dish of maple-roasted sweet potatoes and yams.
 The sweetness of the veggies is still the star of the dish, minus all the calories, fat, and sugar found in the classic.

 - Preheat oven to 400°F.